-See also "sp_create_publication procedure" on page 392
+See also "sp\create\publication procedure" on page 384

-"DROP PUBLICATION statement" on page 402 of the book $ASA\ SQL$ articles that make up the publication, and subscriptions to the publication, are also dropped.
+"DROP PUBLICATION statement" [ASA SQL Reference, page 413]

+Description Running sp\drop\publication drops a publication from the database.
+All articles that make up the publication, and subscriptions to the publication, are also dropped.